cremich/cdk-bill-bot/README.md

 This Construct Library provides L2 and L3 constructs for resources to build AWS Cost and Usage reports using the AWS Cloud Development Kit (CDK).

+☝️ Important: Bill uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
+You are responsible for any AWS costs incurred.
+No warranty is implied.

 ---

 **⚠️ This is an early alpha pre-release version.
 The API will be subject to change until the library reaches GA status.
 Therefore make sure you use an exact version in your `package.json` before it reaches 1.0.0.**